Yash-Solanki6803/React_Notes/ReduxNotes.md

   })
   ```

-  The combineReducers method  accepts an object as an argument and each key value pair in the object is an indivial reducer function.
+  The combineReducers method  accepts an object as an argument and each key value pair in the object is an individual reducer function.
 The key of the key value pair will be the name of the reducer function and the value will be the reducer function itself.

   Now we have to create a store using the rootReducer.